Before You Start

 Note: Not all categories can be bypassed.
-If a user is blocked for a Security or Malware category, the site is considered malicious and should not be accessed under any circumstances.
+If access is blocked for a Security or Malware category, the site is considered malicious and should not be accessed under any circumstances.

 - Click Use Umbrella's Default Appearance or Use a Custom Appearance.